 A tasty coffee with creamy foam impressed me.
 However, I was more impressed by the low stools.
 In this cafe, people bent their knees and pressed their hips back on the stools, much like doing a squat exercise.

 Squats are a mainstay in about every program for trainers.
 The strength, power, flexibility and balance that can be gained from squats make this exercise a staple in any routine.
-Some people even claim that we should do squat exercise everyday.
+Some people claim that we should do squat exercise everyday.
+Others argue that the forgotten art of squatting is a revelation for bodies ruined by sitting.

 I believe, we are not only what we eat but also “how we move.”
 I learned this only after having gone through painful days to form a new habit such as moving computer mouse using left hand or doing computer tasks at standing desk.
 I suspect Vietnamese people, at least, look healthy because they develop a healthy posture habit.
 I may need to import their low stools to improve my bad posture habit.